AsimKhan2019/math_magicians_react/README.md

 Run npm start to start the application
 You should see the Reach logo on the front page.
-If needed run npm init to initialize the project (but not necessary)
+If needed run npm init to initialize the project (but not necessary) Create new folders and add seperate js files in the relevant folder

 ### Usage
-All the required folders and files are added to the application tree
+All the required folders and files are added to the application tree Once the project is approved, run a sync changes on all branches to update Run gh deploy pages to deploy your page to the github

 ### Run tests
 Create a pull request